khyatis1212/ai-code-review-system/README.md

 Create the following file:

 .streamlit/
     └── secrets.toml

 Add:

 GROQ_API_KEY = "your_groq_api_key"

-«Important: Never commit your API key or "secrets.toml" to GitHub.»
+«⚠️ Important: Never commit your API key or "secrets.toml" to GitHub.»

 5. Run the application